-AWS Private Pricing Term Sheet vs AWS Enterprise Discount Program
+Private Pricing Term Sheet vs Enterprise Discount Program

-PPTS is not actually a new program, but rather an updated version of the AWS Enterprise Discount Program (EDP).
-While PPTS retain many of the original features of the EDP, there are some notable differences.
+PPTS is not actually a new program, but rather an updated version of pre-existing Enterprise Agreements (EA) & Enterprise Discount Programs (EDP).
+While PPTS retain many of the original features of EAs & EDPs, there are some notable differences.
 The first one is who qualifies for the discount.
 The EDP required a minimum commitment of $1 million per year to qualify for a discount.
 PPTS lowered the minimum to $500 thousand per year.
-Lowering the barrier to entry opens the doors for customers who would not qualify for the discount under AWS EDPs.
+Lowering the barrier to entry opens the doors for customers who would not qualify for the discount under previous EDP & EA.

-Like its predecessor, PPTS are highly variable from customer to customer because discounts are negotiated directly with AWS on an individual basis.
-That’s why you won’t find a standardized discount rate on the AWS website.
-PPTS can generate significant savings, if you negotiate with AWS well.
-Many customers miss out on savings because they do not ask for the right things to be included in their PPTS.
+Like its predecessor, PPTS are highly variable from customer to customer because discounts are negotiated directly with cloud vendors on a customer by customer basis.
+That’s why you won’t find a standardized discount rate on the public websites.
+These programs can generate significant savings, if you negotiate with your cloud vendor well.
+Many customers miss out on savings because they do not ask for the right things to be included in their PPTS, EDP or EA.

 If you're interested in optimizing your cloud costs through commitments, Archera offers a single platform solution to continuous and automated cloud management.
 To learn more about our platform, get in touch with our team by filling out a form here or request a demo to schedule a call with an expert.